unclecaptain5426/Chrome-on-NT-Compatibility-by-Build/readme.txt

 == Why chrome_elf.dll does not like Windows XP RTM/2000 SP4 ==

-Because starting at Chrome 33.0.1712.2 Dev, Chrome starts to lose functionally for Windows 2000 SP4 without Extended Kernel / Windows XP RTM without One-Core API (unofficially while using wrappers and additional DLLs to the app) due to chrome_elf.dll being introduced, and so, because later versions (like Chrome 33.0.1712.2 Dev - Chrome 49.0.2623.112) require at least Microsoft Windows XP SP1 (with just using kernelxp.dll wrappers unofficially) or newer
+Because starting at Chrome 33.0.1712.2 Dev, Chrome starts to lose functionally for Windows 2000 SP4 without Extended Kernel / Windows XP RTM without One-Core API (unofficially while using wrappers and additional DLLs to the app) due to chrome_elf.dll being introduced, and so, because later versions (like Chrome 33.0.1712.2 Dev - Chrome 49.0.2623.112) require at least Microsoft Windows XP SP1 (with just using kernelxp.dll wrappers unofficially) or newer.

+Note: winhttp.dll must be inserted to system32 or the chrome folder for Windows versions before Windows 2000 SP3 and Windows XP SP1 in order for Chrome to work. winhttp.dll must be from at least Windows XP SP2/Windows 2000 SP4 UR1.